A wildfire scorching the Texas Panhandle has grown to the largest in state history

 ------

 Vertuno reported from Austin, Texas.
-Associated Press reporters Jamie Stengle in Dallas and Ken Miller in Oklahoma City contributed to this report.
+Associated Press reporters Ken Miller in Oklahoma City, Lisa Baumann in Bellingham, Washington, and Christopher Weber in Los Angeles contributed to this report.

-Note: This story has been updated to correct Greg Downey's age.
-He is 57, not 30.